openscad/openscad/README.md

 * [Bison (2.4)](http://www.gnu.org/software/bison/)
 * [Flex (2.5.35)](http://flex.sourceforge.net/)

+### Getting the source code

+Install git (http://git-scm.com/) onto your system.
+Then run a clone:

+    git clone git://github.com/openscad/openscad.git

+This will download the latest sources into a directory named 'openscad'.

+To pull the MCAD library (http://reprap.org/wiki/MCAD), do the following:

+    cd openscad
+    git submodule init
+    git submodule update

 ### Building for Mac OS X

 First, make sure that you have XCode installed to get GCC.
 Then after